Exabyte-io/documentation/docs/collaboration/actions/team/add-remove-entity.md

 ## Animation

-We now proceed to removing the silicon material added in the previous animation.
+We now proceed to removing the silicon material added in the previous animation:

 <img data-gifffer="/images/remove-entity-team.gif">